1933 Treasure Coast hurricane: Treasure Coast

+While Stuart and Hobe Sound sustained significant damage, Port Salerno suffered minimally.
+At Palm City the storm badly damaged structures and crops.
+A store sustained damage to such a degree that it was unusable, and a riverfront two-story home was leveled; on the latter's grounds all palm trees were downed.
+A well-constructed home, one of the sturdiest in Palm City, incurred only superficial damage, however.
+Most small houses in the area lost their roofs or were shifted on their foundations.
+The Niagara Fruit Company lost all its outbuildings and sustained severe damage to its main house.
+Many trees on site and on nearby farms were felled as well.
+At Tropical Farms most large properties were rendered uninhabitable, while a number of smaller homes were destroyed.
+Citrus trees, mainly grapefruit and orange, were prostrated, and the St. Lucie River overflowed its banks, submersing several properties.
+At Sewall's Point mansions were mostly negligibly damaged, except for losses of ornamental vegetation.
+40 ft queen palms were felled, along with many tall coconut palms; several of the latter species were also left standing at an incline.
+Dozens of Australian pines were leveled as well.

+Inland, at Indiantown, the storm wrecked outbuildings such as sheds, garages, and shacks, but otherwise did little damage to larger structures.
+The eye passed just north of town, causing a lull over rural land.

+Between Jupiter and Fort Pierce, the storm knocked down power and telegraph lines.
+In the latter city, high waves washed out a portion of the causeway.
+In the 1980s, an elderly resident recalled that the storm was the most severe on record in Fort Pierce.

+Elsewhere

 High rainfall caused flooding across Florida, notably near Tampa where waters reached 9 ft deep.
 High rainfall of over 7 in caused a dam operated by Tampa Electric Co. to break 3 mi northeast of Tampa along the Hillsborough River.
 The break resulted in severe local damage, flooding portions of Sulphur Springs.
 Workers attempted to save the dam with sandbags, and after the break, most residents in the area were warned of the approaching flood.
 Over 50 homes were flooded, forcing about 150 people to evacuate.
 Outside Florida, the storm produced winds of 48 and 51 mph in Savannah, Georgia, and Charleston, South Carolina, respectively.
 In the latter city, the storm spawned a tornado, which caused about $10,000 in property damage.
 Heavy rainfall occurred along the Georgia and South Carolina coasts, reaching over 12 in.
 Light rainfall also extended into North Carolina.